zephhhhhh/kitlang/README.md

 - After everything is resolved, we then do type checking.
 This ensures all operations on types are valid, function arguments are supplied the expected type, the return type matches the declared type, assignments have the same type on both sides, etc.
 - This is also where type propagation is performed for "Infer" types.
-## Optionally: Optimisation / Lowering to MIR (Middle-level Intermediate Respresentation)
+## Lowering to MIR (Middle-level Intermediate Respresentation) / Optimisation
 - This stage would involve further lowering the representation to something closer to what a compiler would ultimately output in assembly, this form would be easier to optimise, but is optional.
 ## Code generation / Execution